Holly Lynch

-Holly Lynch (born 8 October 1986), also known as Holly Walker-Lynch, is a British Labour Party politician serving as the Member of Parliament (MP) for Halifax since 2015.
-She was appointed as the Shadow Minister for Crime Reduction and Courts in 2021, and has previously served as the Shadow Minister for Immigration and a shadow Department for Environment, Food and Rural Affairs minister.
+Holly Lynch (born 8 October 1986), also known as Holly Walker-Lynch, is a British Labour Party politician who served as Member of Parliament (MP) for Halifax from 2015 to 2024.

 Early life

 Lynch was born in Halifax, Calderdale, West Yorkshire and grew up in Northowram.
 Her mother was a nurse, and her father a police sergeant.
-She attended Brighouse High School and studied Politics and History at Lancaster University.
-She worked in a fast food outlet in Halifax town centre, before joining a small business involved in exporting goods from Halifax.
+She attended Brighouse High School and was awarded a Bachelor of Arts in Politics and History from Lancaster University.

+Lynch worked in a fast food outlet in Halifax town centre and a chemist in Savile Park before joining a small business involved in exporting goods from Halifax.
+She also worked for Linda McAvan MEP in her constituency office.

 Political career

 Lynch was given just over six weeks to retain the marginal seat of Halifax for Labour having been selected as the party's candidate only at the end of March 2015.
 Labour's search for a new candidate was triggered by the decision of sitting MP Linda Riordan in February to stand down on health grounds.
 Her decision, and Lynch's subsequent selection, set up one of the most closely fought contests in Yorkshire in the election.
 Riordan had held Halifax for Labour in 2010 by a majority of just 1,472 votes, and the seat was considered a key target for the Conservative Party.
 Lynch was successful on election night and held the Halifax seat for Labour with a majority of only 428 votes over the Conservative candidate.

 Lynch made her maiden speech in the House of Commons on 9 June 2015.
 She stated her priorities as being human rights, the UK's relations with Europe and the protection of services at Calderdale Royal Hospital.

 In the 2017 general election, Lynch increased her majority to 5,376 (11.1% of those voting) over the Conservative candidate, Chris Pearson.

 Lynch was a member of the Environmental Audit Committee from July to October 2015 and was appointed to the Procedure Committee in February 2016.
 Lynch was appointed as an Opposition Whip in the Commons on 18 September 2015.
 Lynch is the chair of the All-Party Parliamentary Group on Fairtrade and a Co-Chair of the British Museum group and of the Population, Development and Reproductive Health group.
 Lynch has also been a member of All-Party Parliamentary Groups on Migration, Art and Health, Kashmir, Policing and Rugby Union.

 She supported Owen Smith in his attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.